Lanchon/Flashize/README.md

 - Automatically convert shell scripts to flashable zips with a single command.
 - Don't mess with `ui_print` crap: standard output and error streams will work just fine.
+- Can be configured to create a logfile of the execution of the script.
-- Displays the script exit code and reports it back to recovery.
+- Displays (and possibly logs) the script exit code and reports it back to recovery.
 - The script receives the path of the zip being flashed as its first parameter.
 <br>(Other parameters reserved for future use.)
 - Free software: uses GPL and LGPL version 3 and later licenses.